didarslan/didarslan/README.md

 Hi there 👋
 👩🏻 I'm Didar
-👀 I’m a fresh graduate from Istanbul Technical University & 3th grade student in Management Information Systems
+👀 I’m a fresh graduate from Istanbul Technical University & senior student in Management Information Systems
-🌱 I’m currently learning Python, SQL & Java
+🌱 I’m currently working with Python & SQL
 📫 How to reach me: https://www.linkedin.com/in/adidar-arslan/